gravesa333/Police_Brutality_Project/README.md

 	-  Merging of datasets
 	-  Creation and addition of new features
 	-  Exploratory data analysis
+-  The EDA performed was done to build a stronger classifier.
+Therefore, the following question was the focus:
+	- **Are there any trends that make race more predictable for each shooting?** i.e. what makes the police more likely to kill POC?
+- The following trends were determined from EDA, and thus informed feature engineering for the classifier.
+	- Victims with signs of mental illness are disproportionately white.
+	- Victims with an "undetermined" threat level are disproportionately POC.
+	- Victims who are fleeing by foot are disproportionately POC.
+	- Unarmed victims are disproportionately POC.
+	- Victims on Thursdays are disproportionately POC.
+	- Victims are disproportionately POC in the cities with the most police killings.

 ### Classification_Model
 - The following tasks were performed in the "Classification_Model" notebook (see the notebook for more detailed explanations):